Stuycs-K/finalproject-09-chen-stacey-liu-sophie-calungsod-r/PRESENTATION.md

 ## Flow Control

 For flow control, the IMP at the beginning of each command is [LINEFEED].
-Flow control, essentially, is regulating data flow in order to prevent overwhelming the receiver (what is the receiver?? regulate how??).
-Somebody explain this......

-[show examples and explain the commands specifically]
+Flow control, essentially, determines how the program moves from one statement to another, based on given conditions.
+This involves handling things like loops and conditional statements.
+Some flow control operations take a label, which, similar to a number, is a sequence of tabs and spaces terminated by a linefeed.
+With this label, we can mark down certain locations in the program to “jump” to when the label is called.
+Calling a subroutine is similar to jumping to a label, except that subroutines are terminated by a return statement.

 Operator | Parameter | Command
 --- | --- | ---